 - The past Co-Chair will serve a one-year term as the Chair of the Nominating Committee immediately following his/her two-year Co-Chair term.

-- Board members will serve no more than four years consecutively after which s/he must take at least a one-year hiatus from serving on the Board of Directors.
+- Each board member will serve no more than four years consecutively, after which he or she must take at least a one-year hiatus from serving on the Board of Directors.

 - The Board of Directors can establish new committees by a majority vote of the board to help perform PACA business.
 The Board will appoint a chair for the committee to serve until the next election cycle, when the chair will be elected if the committee continues.

 - Any PACA member can volunteer to join a committee to serve a one-year term.
 Committee members will serve no more than four consecutive years on any given committee.